AyomideKayode/Food-repo/README.md

 # Food-repo
-A food website to order your meals. usin tml and css only
+A food website to order your meals. using html and css only